NEXUS: What It Is, How It Works, and How to Get It for Less

 To use a NEXUS lane, every person in your car must hold a valid NEXUS card.
 If even one traveller doesn't have a card, you'll need to use a regular customs lane.

-Take note: The Niagara Falls Whirlpool Rapids Bridge can only be used by NEXUS members.
+Take note: Only NEXUS members can use the Niagara Falls Whirlpool Rapids Bridge.
 If you don't have a NEXUS card, you cannot cross here.

 At marine reporting centres

-If travelling by boat is your preferred method of transportation, there are plenty of locations where you'll be able to use your NEXUS card when you report to customs officials.
+If a boat is your preferred method of transportation, there are plenty of locations where you'll be able to use your NEXUS card when you report to customs officials.

 All southbound marine crossings have NEXUS service available.
-You can find the full list for northbound crossing on the NEXUS Marine webpage.
+You can find the full list for northbound crossing by visiting the main CBSA directory page, clicking the "Service" tab, and filtering by the word "NEXUS," and clicking the "NEXUS/Marine" link in the first table column.

 The NEXUS application process involves a form, a fee, and an interview.
 Here's how it breaks down.